Amazon shuts down its cable store, probably because ISPs are awful

 An Amazon spokesperson confirmed the store had been shut down.
 No real explanation was offered beyond the following: “Amazon is constantly testing and launching new offerings to innovate on behalf of customers,” a spokesperson said.

 One theory on why the store was killed comes from DSLReports, however.
-They speculate that the numerous consumer complaints and one-star reviews for the ISPs could have turned Amazon off from wanting to associate its brand with the notorious consumer-unfriendly cable TV and internet service providers.
+They speculate that the numerous consumer complaints and one-star reviews for the ISPs could have turned Amazon off from wanting to associate its brand with the notoriously consumer-unfriendly cable TV and internet service providers.

 “If I could give it zero stars I would,” one reviewer had said.